The toolbox republic

-It is also in the Polish Wikipedia only that you get lists of those executed or tortured to death and secretly buried in the "Meadow", the infamous Section Ł (from the Polish "Łączka") in the Powązki Military Cemetery.
-The nickname for the location is quite sarcastic.
+Polish Wikipedia also names those executed or tortured to death and secretly buried in the "Meadow", the infamous Section Ł (from the Polish "Łączka") in the Powązki Military Cemetery.

-Several secret burial sites have been discovered in Warsaw, in Służew: Wałbrzyska street, Dolinka district and Saint Catherine parish, the horseraces; in Mokotów; in Bródno; in Warsaw Praga, "Toledo" and November 11 street; in Trojanowo.
+The "Meadow" was not the only such place.
+Secret burial sites have been discovered in Warsaw Służew: Wałbrzyska street, Dolinka district and Saint Catherine parish, the horseraces; in Mokotów; in Bródno; in Warsaw Praga, "Toledo" and November 11 street; in Trojanowo.

 "Number Unknown", "Numer Nieznany"

 Present days, the acronym "NN" has recurred for surveillance.
 Purportedly, it is to mean telephone "number unknown" (numer nieznany).
-Polish surveillance claim they happen to be unaware of the telephone number they monitor or want monitored.
+Polish surveillance publicly claim they happen to have no idea what number they are monitoring or want monitored.